Local Travel Experts

 Barcelona in July: Things You Need to Know

-by Christian Petzold - updated July 19, 2021
+by Christian Petzold - updated December 13, 2023

 There are also tons of free concerts going on that are definitely worth checking out.
 Make the most of the free concerts like the Musica and Parcs festivals which are held in open-air venues throughout the city from June to August.
 Spend summer kicking back under the Mediterranean sun with your whole family and enjoy all those free concerts!

-Whether you want to explore the city’s streets or beat the heat in an air-conditioned environment, here are some things you need to know before travelling to Barcelona in July.
+Whether you want to explore the city’s streets or beat the heat in an air-conditioned environment, here are some things you need to know before traveling to Barcelona in July.
 I know you’re excited, but first, let’s quickly unveil today’s deep dive.

 Let’s get started.